I'm a member

 Potential contraindications subject to the judgment of the transplant center:

-(a) Mechanical circulatory support for acute hemodynamic decompensation that includes at least 1 of the following:
+(a) Mechanical circulatory support that includes at least one of the following:

-(d) Continuous infusion of inotropes and continuous monitoring of left ventricular filling pressures
+(c) Requires continuous infusion of a single high-dose intravenous or multiple intravenous inotropes, and requires continuous hemodynamic monitoring of left ventricular filling pressures.

-A patient has at least 1 of the following devices or therapies in place:
+A patient has one of the following devices or therapies in place (with or without being admitted to the listing transplant center hospital):

-A patient that does not meet Status 1A or 1B is listed as Status 2.
+A patient who does not meet Status 1A or 1B is listed as Status 2.

 Status 7 patients are considered temporarily unsuitable to receive a thoracic organ transplant.